-2. Root dips - The concept of dipping plant roots before transplanting or outplanting has been around for many years because it is intuitively attractive.
-Roots of nursery plants dry as they are exposed to the atmosphere during harvesting and handling and so it would only make sense to rehydrate them or apply a coating to protect them (Chavasse 1981).
-Southern nurseries have been dipping the roots of their bareroot stock in a clay slurry for decades, but many have switched to hydrogels in recent years (for example, Bryan 1988).
+The concept of dipping plant roots before transplanting or outplanting has been around for many years because it is intuitively attractive.
+Roots of nursery plants can dry as they are exposed to the atmosphere during harvesting and handling and so it makes sense to apply a coating to protect them (Chavasse 1981).
+Southern nurseries have been dipping the roots of their bareroot stock in a clay slurry for decades, but many have switched to hydrogels in recent years (e.g. Bryan 1988).
 In the western states, the use of root dips is less common but some forestry organizations sell protective root dips as part of their tree distribution programs (for example, Kansas State Forest Service 2010).
-For a comparison of the various root dip products and their effectiveness, see "Protective root dips: are they effective" (Landis 2006).
+For a comparison of the various root dip products and their effectiveness, see Landis 2006.